Suicide Prevention Day: Commitment and Action

 - 85 years old males and older experience the highest “age-specific” rate.

-World-wide Statistics on Suicide rate
+Worldwide Statistics on the Suicide rate

 - Each year, close to 800,000 people take their own lives, worldwide.

-- Suicide is the third leading cause of death in 15 to 19 years of age bracket.
+- Suicide is the third leading cause of death in the 15 to 19 years of age bracket.

 - Low and middle-income countries suffer the highest rate of suicides, reaching up to 79%.